-Read AkitaBox’s Preventative Maintenance Toolkit to stay informed on the latest preventive maintenance strategies in the facility management industry.
+Read AkitaBox’s Facility Management Preventive Maintenance Guide to stay informed on the latest preventive maintenance strategies in the facility management industry.
 You’ll learn how to collect and update asset data, how to document facility audits and inspections, and how to effectively budget for your new PM program.

 How well do you know preventive maintenance?
 Whether you’re a seasoned veteran or just looking to boost your knowledge, check out our comprehensive guide to preventive maintenance to learn more.

 - “How to Create a Preventive Maintenance Plan: PM Scheduling”